 Bethesda just can't get a break with Fallout 76 as their incomplete game keeps running into controversies like Centurions into NCR.
 This time around it's possible that the company wrongly banned some players who were not in fact cheating, but simply used mods.

 If you are a Bethesda-era Fallout fan, you already know what mods are and you probably know that it's usually modders that fix Bethesda's half-finished games.
-Apparently, this was the case for the Redditor named ShazXV, who was allegedly banned for using the Ultrawide fix from Nexusmods.
+Apparently, this was the case for the Redditor named ShazXV, who was for using the Ultrawide fix from Nexusmods.

 Should this allegation turn out to be valid, it would put Bethesda into the controversy spotlight once again, especially because Todd Howard presented Fallout 76 on an ultrawide screen.
 The punchline here is that Fallout 76 doesn't support that resolution and players had to rely on mods to fix this issue.